Student Conduct

 All conduct records are confidential and may not be disclosed in whole or in part except as provided under law, including but not limited to, the Family Education Rights and Privacy Act (FERPA), the USA Patriot Act and lawful court orders.

 The conduct record shall be separate from the student’s academic record but shall be considered a part of the student’s educational record.
-All conduct records shall be retained in the office of the executive director for student and residential life, or other offices as authorized by the executive director for student and residential life.
+All conduct records shall be retained in the office of the director for campus life, or other offices as authorized by the director for campus life.

 10.2 Retention and Destruction